 The Bodhisatta was once an ascetic who lived in the Himalayas.
 A demon lived nearby and occasionally came to listen to the Bodhisatta preach, though he never really accepted his ideas and still went down to the road to eat men.
 Once when attacking a chariot, he fell in love with the gorgeous noblewoman riding inside.
 He took her back to his cave and made her his wife.
 He gave her robes and jewelry and brought her good food to eat.
 To keep her safe, he put her in a box that he swallowed and stored in his stomach.

 One day when going to take a bath, the demon threw up the box with his wife and after she bathed he allowed her to stay out in the open a while.
-While he was in the water the woman saw a magician walking through the air and she silently signaled for him to come down and join her, which he did.
-When she saw the demon returning she got in the box and lied on top of the magician, using her robe to hide him.
+While he was in the water, the woman saw a magician walking through the air and she silently signaled for him to come down and join her, which he did.
+When she saw the demon returning, she got in the box and lay down on top of the magician, using her robe to hide him.
 Suspecting nothing, the demon swallowed the box again and headed home.